Mirian II

 Mirian II (მირიანი) or Mirvan (მირვანი) (c.
-90–20 BC) was a king of Iberia (Kartli, eastern Georgia) from 30 to 20 BC.
+90–20 BC) was a king (mepe) of Iberia (Kartli, eastern Georgia) from 30 to 20 BC.
 His reign marked the reinstatement of the Nimrodid Dynasty, a continuation of the P'arnabazids.

 Mirian is known solely from the early medieval Georgian chronicles according to which he was the son of king P'arnajom murdered by his son-in-law, the Armenian Artaxiad prince Artaxias I of Iberia who usurped the crown of Iberia.
 Mirian was carried to Parthia, there to be brought up at the court.
 He returned with a Parthian army, killed Arshak's reigning grandson Bartom in battle and became king.
 He was succeeded by his son, Arshak II.